 Ayanis Castle

-Located in Ağartı Village, 35 km north of Van in the Van Lake District, Ayanis Castle is one of the most significant castles of the Urartu Kingdom, dating back to the 9th to 6th century BC.
+Located in Ağartı Village, 35 km north of Van in the Van Lake District, Ayanis Castle stands as one of the most significant fortresses of the Urartu Kingdom, dating back to the 9th to 6th century BC.

 Ayanis Castle

-Constructed by the son of Arghishti II, the last great king of the Urartian Kingdom, this castle is one of the five castles built during his reign.
-The castle's construction was completed between 677-673 BC, as indicated by an inscription and dendroanalytic analyses from Ayanis.
+Constructed by the son of Arghishti II, the last great king of the Urartian Kingdom, Ayanis Castle is one of five fortresses built during his reign.
+The construction of the castle was completed between 677-673 BC, as confirmed by both an inscription and dendrochronological analyses from the site.

-Ayanis Castle boasts beautiful ornaments, adobe walls, and reliefs, and the excavations have revealed the castle's outer city, where ordinary people lived.
-Religious and royal storage structures have also been discovered, containing agricultural products for the temple's people to eat.
-Ayanis Castle is associated with the temple dedicated to Haldi, the chief god of the Urartian Kingdom.
+Ayanis Castle is known for its stunning ornaments, adobe walls, and intricate reliefs.
+The excavations have also revealed the castle's outer city, where common people lived.
+In addition, religious and royal storage structures have been uncovered, containing agricultural products used by the temple’s people.
+The castle is closely associated with the temple dedicated to Haldi, the chief god of the Urartian Kingdom.